8 Days Nepal Tour

 After checking into your hotel and a brief rest, prepare for a half-day guided sightseeing tour of the city.
 You will get to visit two of the city’s World Heritage Sites.

 This complex of palaces, courtyards, and temples, built between the 12th and 18th centuries, used to be the seat of the ancient Malla kings of Kathmandu.
-An intriguing piece here is the 17th- century stone inscription set into the palace wall with writings in 15 languages.
+An intriguing piece is the 17th-century stone inscription set into the palace wall with writings in 15 languages.
 Durbar Square is the city’s social, religious, and urban focal point.
 There are also three museums inside the palace building.

 The stupa watches over the valley from the top of a hillock on its western side.
 The huge white-domed stupa is one of the holiest Buddhist sites in Nepal, and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
-Swoyambhu is also known as ‘Samhengu’ and the Monkey temple because of the countless monkeys living on the premises.
+Swoyambhu is known as ‘Samhengu’ and the Monkey temple because of the countless monkeys living there.

-Meals: Not IncludedNote: If you have a late arrival time, we will do this sightseeing on next day.
+Meals: Not IncludedNote: If you arrive late, we will do this sightseeing on the last day.

 Meals: BreakfastNote: Kathmandu – Pokhara flight option is also available upon an additional USD 120 additional payment.